jgarcesres/git2jamf/README.md

 It starts by comparing filename of the github script (without the extension) against the name of the script in jamf:
 * If it doesn't exist, it will create it
 * if it exists, it will compare the hash of the body of both scripts and update it in jamf if they differ.
 Github is always treated as the source.
-* If enabled, it will add a suffix with the `branch name_`  to a script.
+* If enabled, it will add a prefix with the `branch name_`  to a script.

 ## Future state
 I'm hoping to add the ability to delete scripts and to handle extension attributes.
 Suggestions are welcome!